publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch13/schII/m__us_usc_t21_s952.md

  __Amendments__

     2006—Subsec. (a).
 [Pub.
-L. 109–177][/us/pl/109/177], § 715(1)(A), inserted “or ephedrine, pseudoephedrine, or phenylpropanolamine,” after “schedule III, IV, or V of subchapter I of this chapter,” in introductory provisions.
+L. 109–177][/us/pl/109/177], § 715(1)(A), inserted “or ephedrine, pseudoephedrine, or phenylpropanolamine,” after “schedule III, IV, or V of subchapter I,” in introductory provisions.

     Subsec. (a)(1).
 [Pub.
 L. 109–177][/us/pl/109/177], § 715(1)(B), inserted “, and of ephedrine, pseudoephedrine, and phenylpropanolamine,” after “coca leaves”.